CosmoStat/Sparse2D/README.md

 No further installation is required.

+> Note that you will need to [log in](https://docs.docker.com/reference/cli/docker/login/) to the GitHub Container Registry.
+> `docker login ghcr.io`

 ### Run a Docker container

 To run a container on data in your current working directory, simply run: